Canon 1Ds vs Panasonic TZ100

 Studio photographers will appreciate that the Canon 1Ds (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the TZ100 was followed by the Panasonic TZ200.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Panasonic TZ100 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds: